c-howley/acid-base-pH-model/README.md

 The experimental setup consisted of diluted Sulferic Acid (H2SO4) and Sodium Hydroxide (NaOH) pumped from container vats by diaphragm pumps into an agitated round-bottom flask with an overflow outlet, and a pH meter.
-See "pictures" for more on setup, and screenshots of script functioning.
+See "visuals" for experimental setup visual.

 ## Usage